 Under each of the Plans, Awards (other than certain incentive share options), that are not exercised within 10 years from the grant date expire, unless a shorter period is determined by our board of directors or upon an event of termination, as detailed below.
 Pursuant to an amendment to our 2010 Plan, the term of an option granted under the 2010 Plan may be further extended by an additional five years at the discretion of our board of directors and subject to applicable laws.
 Except as otherwise determined by the board of directors or as set forth in a grantee's Award agreement, in the event of termination of employment or services for reasons of disability, death, or retirement, the grantee, or in the case of death, his or her legal successor, may exercise options that have vested prior to termination within a period of 12 months from the date of disability, death, or retirement.
-If we terminate a grantee's employment or service for cause, all of the grantee's options will expire on the date of termination.
-If a grantee's employment or service is terminated for any other reason, the grantee may exercise his or her vested options within 90 days of the date of termination, but in any case not past their scheduled expiration date.
+If we terminate a grantee's employment or service for cause, all of the grantee's options will expire on the date of termination, but in any case not past their scheduled expiration date.